 I like using roasted corn instead of canned for the extra flavor added from roasting, but canned corn works perfectly fine.
 The same goes for the tomatoes and green chiles—roasted is ideal but optional.

 If you want to add even more veggies, you can sauté them before adding the ground chicken.
 Check out my green chile beef enchilada skillet for an example of zucchini, poblano peppers, and fresh corn going in before ground beef.
-Onion and peppers would work great here.
+Onion, peppers, and maybe even riced cauliflower like I used in my stuffed peppers with ground chicken would all work great here.

 Corn Tortillas